-PIXKIT is an open source autonomous driving development and education kit
+PIXKIT is an autonomous driving development and education kit

-PIXKIT, full-stack, cost-effective and high-performance, it supports open source autonomous driving software Apollo and Autoware, as well as platforms like ROS, MATLAB/Simulink and more.
-With software and hardware platform stacks, plus comprehensive user manuals and documentations, PIXKIT is dedicated to lowering the entry barrier of autonomous driving development.
+Equipped with ROS drivers, PIXKIT supports open source autonomous driving software like Autoware and Apollo.
+PIXKIT is dedicated to lowering the entry barrier of autonomous driving development.
 It empowers academic professors, educational experts, developers and general engineers to quickly develop and deploy autonomous vehicles, to build/test algorithms and to launch AV demonstrations, sparking more possibilities.